Scarab (constructor): History

-International Formula Racing
+Intercontinental Formula racing

-The following year Chuck Daigh went on to pilot one of the Scarabs in International Formula racing in Europe powered by the Offenhauser, Indy style, engine where he finished eighth, at Goodwood vying for the Lavant Cup, and finished seventh in a bid for the International Trophy.
+The following year Chuck Daigh went on to pilot one of the Scarabs in Intercontinental Formula racing in Europe powered by the Offenhauser, Indy style, engine where he finished eighth, at Goodwood vying for the Lavant Cup, and finished seventh in a bid for the International Trophy.
 This was a third front engine car, originally built for the F1 effort.
-Before the season was out Daigh crashed badly at a race in England where the car was destroyed and left in Europe.
+Before the season was out Daigh crashed badly at a race in Silverstone where the car was destroyed and left in Europe.

 Scarab built one rear engine car for the 1962 season, powered by a Buick aluminum V-8 with Phil Remington fabricated intake and exhaust manifolds.
 However, the final FIA engine rules made the necessary engine modifications illegal and the car was never raced in Europe.
 Daigh raced this car only once, in the 1962 Sandown International Cup, a Formula Libre race at Sandown Park in Australia.
 He finished fourth after an epic battle with Stirling Moss where the Buick-engined Scarab was faster on the straights and Moss's car would overtake in the corners.
 The Buick engine was sold by the team (Warren Olsen team manager) before returning to the USA.